guettli/programming-guidelines/README.md

 I type with ten fingers.
 It's like flying if you learned it.
 Your eyes can stay on the rubbish you type, and you don't need to move your eyes down (to keyboard) and up (to monitor) several hundred times per day.
 This saves a lot of energy.
-This is simple tool to help you to learn touch typing:
+This is a simple tool to help you to learn touch typing:
 [tipp10](https://www.tipp10.com/en/)

-Avoid to switch between mouse and keyboard too much.
+Avoid switching between mouse and keyboard too much.

-I like lenovo keyboards with track point.
+I like Lenovo keyboards with track point.
 If you want the track point to have more grip you can use sandpaper.
-Here is an images to illustrate what I use [sandpaper-sticked-on-track-point.jpg](https://raw.githubusercontent.com/guettli/programming-guidelines/master/sandpaper-sticked-on-track-point.jpg)
+Here is an image to illustrate what I use [sandpaper-sticked-on-track-point.jpg](https://raw.githubusercontent.com/guettli/programming-guidelines/master/sandpaper-sticked-on-track-point.jpg)

 Once I was fascinated by the copy+paste history of Emacs and PyCharm.
 But then I thought to myself: "I want more.
 I am hungry.
-I want a copy+paste history not only in one application, I want it for the whole desktop".
-The solution is very simple, but somehow only few people use it.
-The solution is called clipboard manager.
+I want a copy+paste history not only in one application, but I also want it for the whole desktop".
+The solution is very simple, but somehow only a few people use it.
+The solution is called a clipboard manager.
 I use Diodon (Linux) and CopyQ (for Windows).
 I use ctrl+alt+v to open the list of last copy+paste texts.